 The MUP program is accredited by the Planning Accreditation Board (PAB).
 In accordance with PAB guidelines regarding access to outcomes-related information, click here for a quick snapshot of the 2022-2023 public information regarding our MUP program.
 We offer students a high-quality education at impressively affordable tuition rates.

 The Master of Urban Planning requires 54 credits of graduate study, 39 of which must be taken within the Urban Policy & Planning department.
 With the approval of the department, 15 credits may be elected from other graduate programs.
 The credit requirements are broken down and described in greater detail below.

 The MUP Degree Requirements Worksheet is available as a PDF.

 - Core Courses (21 Credits)

 Theories and Process of Urban Planning (6 Credits)

-- URBP 701 History of Planned Urban Development (3 Credits)
+- URBP 701 History and Theory of Urban Planning (3 Credits)

 Urban Structures (6 Credits)